melissatoro/Private-projects/Shopping website/README.md

 This is my Shopping website and a current project i am  working on that is currently "under construction"

 To enter the current website follow these steps:
-1. Download the "ShoppingWebsite" folder
+1. Download the "Shopping Website" folder

 2. Click on the file HTML file named "Homepage"